-$$\Delta \widehat{NPL}{i,t} = \sigma_i + \tau_t + \delta \Delta NPL{i,t-1} + \psi{i,t} \tag{4}$$ where σ_i , τ_t and $\psi{i,t}$ are defined above.
+$$\Delta \widehat{NPL}{i,t} = \sigma_i + \tau_t + \delta \Delta NPL{i,t-1} + \psi{i,t}$$ (4)

+where $\sigma_i$ , $\tau_t$ and $\psi{i,t}$ are defined above.

 Before moving on, a few clarifications are in order.
-First, in Equation (1) to (4) standard errors are clustered at the bank level as a conservative fix for the leftover serial correlation typical of local projections [1, 22].
+First, in Equation (1) to (4) standard errors are clustered at the bank level as a conservative fix for the leftover serial correlation typical of local projections ([1, 22]).
 Second, we normalize the credit variable by one-year-lagged total assets at the bank level to avoid capturing innovations to the banks' total assets in the credit equation.
-Finally, to check the robustness of our baseline results, we add to Equation (1) and (2) a set of control variables at the bank level taken at time t-1 and to Equation (3) and (4) the first difference of a set of control variables between t and t-1.
+Finally, to check the robustness of our baseline results, we add to Equation (1) and (2) a set of control variables at the bank level taken at time t and to Equation (3) and (4) the first difference of a set of control variables between t and t-t.

-5 Results
+5. Main Results

 Our first question is whether high levels of NPL ratios depress banks' credit supply.
 We answer this question by estimating the sequence of regressions shown in Equation (1) and plot results in Figure 3.
 In particular, the left panel presents results from the baseline model, while the right panel plots projections controlling for a set of balance sheet items at the bank level.
-The latter include the one-year lagged value of the Tier1 ratio, risk-weighted assets, return on assets and total assets.
+The latter include the value of the Tier1 ratio, risk-weighted assets, return on assets and total assets at time t.
 The solid lines represent the path followed by credit supply given a positive shock, i.e., increase, on the level of NPL ratio.
 The dashed lines represent 95% confidence intervals computed using standard errors clustered at the bank level.
-The corresponding estimation results are shown in Table 3 and 4 for the baseline and augmented model, respectively.12
+The corresponding estimation results are shown in Table 3 and 4 for the baseline and augmented model, respectively.

 The baseline estimates suggest that an increase in the level of NPL ratios is negatively associated with banks' loan supply.
 This negative association lasts three years after the initial shock as indicated by the negative coefficients associated with $NPL{i,t}$ in Columns [1] to [3] of Table 3 and plotted in the left panel of Figure 3.
 The effect is, however, significant for the first two years only.
 Moreover, one year after the initial shock banks' loan supply slowly recovers as evidenced by the smaller coefficients in absolute value in Columns [2] and [3] as well as the change in direction of its mapped path.
-Meanwhile, the positive coefficient in Column [4] and [5] suggest
+Meanwhile, the positive coefficient in Column [4] and [5] suggest that banks' credit supply fully recovers after four years from the initial shock, although this effect is not significant.